casper-network/docs-archive/implementation/checksummed-hex.rst

 Backward Compatibility
 ----------------------

+..
+TODO: Update this with whichever version this ships with.
-Version **version** is backwards-compatible with lower-hex encoded keys, so if you use a public key that is encoded in lowercase hex, the network will still be able to decode the public key and use it in a transaction.
+Version **1.x.x** is backwards-compatible with lower-hex encoded keys, so if you use a public key that is encoded in lowercase hex, the network will still be able to decode the public key and use it in a transaction.